 Elmhurst's Section 63 Accreditation Scheme is open to all trained and qualified Non Domestic Energy Assessors.
-Section 63 of The Climate Change (Scotland) Act 2009 comes into force on the 1st September 2016 which will require owners of non domestic buildings (over 1000m²) eligible for an EPC for sale or rent to have an additional assessment carried out.
+Section 63 of The Climate Change (Scotland) Act 2009 came into force on the 1st September 2016; it requires owners of non domestic buildings (over 1000m²) eligible for an EPC for sale or rent to have an additional assessment carried out.

 This accreditation scheme creates new opportunities for existing non domestic energy assessors operating in Scotland, with Section 63 advisors potentially able to produce more than one EPC and more than one Action Plan depending on the route required/determined for that non domestic building (see potential routes to compliance here).

 Section 63 Action plan assessments on non domestic properties involve a variety of factors contributing towards the energy calculations.
 However Elmhurst Energy’s market leading technical support ensures that Section 63 Advisors aren’t left facing a problem for too long.
 The quality of training and Continuing Professional Development also contributes towards the success of our assessors, who are able to effectively grow their skills and industry knowledge to help them to deliver excellent service quality for their customers.

 Only individuals who are qualified and accredited with an approved accreditation body are able to produce legally valid Section 63 Action Plans using the relevant iSBEM software.

 Process to become an accredited Section 63 Advisor with Elmhurst Energy

 Step 1: Book on to one of Elmhurst's Section 63 Accreditation Training Scheme courses.

 Step 2: Once you have booked onto a course you will be sent an email with a link to the Section 63 scheme application form.
 Those not currently with Elmhurst will receive two forms to complete.

 Step 4: At the end of the course and subject to meeting: